-This sweet-tart Passion Fruit Vinaigrette Recipe (aka Maracuya Vinaigrette) will brighten up the simplest of salads, but most definitely makes this Avocado Mango Jicama Salad sing!
+This sweet-tart Passion Fruit Vinaigrette Recipe (aka passionfruit or maracuya vinaigrette) will brighten up the simplest of salads, but most definitely makes this Avocado Mango Jicama Salad sing!
 Make this luscious homemade salad dressing with frozen passion fruit pulp and your well-stocked pantry in just minutes!

 I am curious.
 Do you make your own salad dressings, or do you rely on